Cantata for the Septuagesima Sunday

 Ob’s noch so traurig schiene.

 The next movement in the scores is the 8th movement of the cantata, a delicate and very intimate aria for soprano, oboe d’amore obligato, strings and basso continuo.
 Soprano and oboe d’amore perform in a dialogue, the strings accompany them with pizzicato.
-The cantata closes with the last verse of Gerhards song, a plain four-part choral.
+The cantata closes with the last verse of Gerhards song, a plain four-part chorale.

 The score is based on Bachs autograph (mostly from the parts).